VIALONE NANO AND CARNAROLI RICE VARIETIES

 The De Tacchi company is the headquarters of the Association of Agricultural Producers in the Grumolo delle Abbadesse Rice

-Presidium and in fact comprises the only Slow Food Presidium for rice in Italy with respect to the Vialone Nano variety
+Presidium and in fact comprises the first Slow Food Presidium for rice in Italy with respect to the Vialone Nano variety

 in this particular area.